Girolamo Donato: Writings and reputation

 Donato wrote in both Latin and Greek.
 Some of his works are lost.
 His original works include speeches, political tracts and poems.
 He wrote two theological treatises defending the primacy of the Holy See and the dual procession of the Holy Spirit against Greek Orthodoxy: Apologeticus ad Graecos de principatu Romanae sedis and De processione Spiritus Sancti contra Graecum schisma.
 The first was written in Greek while he was Duke of Crete and addressed to the Cretans.
 He translated it into Latin for Julius II and this version was published by his son.
+In a letter addressed to Cardinal Oliviero Carafa, Donato responds to some criticisms of the Apologeticus, but the letter from Carafa is lost.

+The speech which Donato gave before the emperor during his embassy of 1501 was printed at Venice in June of that year in both Latin and vernacular Italian.
+The speech which he gave before King Louis XII of France after his arrival as ambassador in October 1501 was printed at Rome by Aldo Manuzio in December.

 He made many translations from Greek to Latin.
 His first published work was a translation of Alexander of Aphrodisias, published at Brescia by Bernardino Misinta on 13 September 1495.
 This was the first translation of Alexander into Latin.
 It was reprinted at Venice in 1502.
 In 1496, Misinta published a translation John Chrysostom.
 He also translated John of Damascus and Dionysius the Pseudo-Areopagite.
 Seven letters by Donato have been published.
 He maintained a correspondence with Ermolao Barbaro, Pietro Bembo, Marco Dandolo, Pietro Dolfin, Marsilio Ficino, Domenico Grimani, Giovanni Lorenzi, Aldo Manuzio, Giovanni Pico della Mirandola, Angelo Poliziano and Marcantonio Sabellico.

 Numerous contemporaries praised his learning: Jacopo Boldù, Egnazio, Desiderius Erasmus, and Francesco Pisani.
 Others dedicated works to him: Gasparino Borro's Commentum super tractatum spherae mundi, Aldo Manuzio's editions of Dioscorides and Nicander, Marcantonio Sabellico's De situ venetae urbis, Pierio Valeriano's Lusus.
 Donati, Bernardo Bembo and Ermolao Barbaro have been called the best representatives of late 15th-century Venetian humanism.